geekrelief/gdnim/README.md

 ## Quick Dev Guide ##
  - Generate a new component specifying base class module, for example: `./build gencomp my_comp node_2d`
  - Modify `components/my_comp.nim`
- - Launch godot editor: `./build gd` (if this fails, launch godot manually, or see the [Setup](#setup) section)
+ - Launch godot editor, and play your scene: `./build gd` (if this fails, launch godot manually, or see the [Setup](#setup) section)
+ - Start the component file watcher for recompilation `./build cwatch`
- - Run scene using component, make a modification to component: `./build`
+ - Make a modification to component, the component watcher will rebuild the component.
- - Hot reload should occur (check console or editor console for output)
+ - Hot reload should occur if there were no compiler errors.
  - **Note:** The hot module contains save and load macros to persist state between reloads.

-### Main commands ###

- - Launch godot editor: `./build gd`
- - Hot Reload your script (after modification): `./build`
- - If you need to restart the app, build and move the dll with then run again: `./build -m`

 ## Prerequites ##
   - VSCode